May 30 2014 Reviewed March 18 2020

 Prevention is the Best and First Strategy

-Meg Barefoot, Academic Advisor, for the School of Leadership & Professional Advancement, noted in our interview that the diversity of students, particularly at the undergraduate level, can make prevention difficult.
+An academic advisor that I interviewed noted that that the diversity of students, particularly at the undergraduate level, can make prevention difficult.
 She noted that while some students are really on top of things, other students don’t have their degrees as yet and those reasons/behaviors for program non-completion might be persistent and deeply embedded.
 Yet other students may feel as if they have lived enough of life, and wonder why they need to do this kind of work.
 In other words, difficult students are quite diverse.

 How Can I Recognize Disturbed Students?